-- Half the cast of Dharma and Greg, this being the premise of the show.
-Larry, Dharma's father, was the most egregious example, compared to his unmarried partner in a very Over And Under The Top way.
+- Half the cast of Dharma & Greg, this being the premise of the show.
+Larry, Dharma's father, was the most egregious example, compared to his unmarried partner in a very Over and Under the Top way.

 - A religious cult of hippies who appear to worship trees to the extent of almost having sex with them appears in an episode of Jonathan Creek.